wso2/kubernetes-microgateway/CONTRIBUTING.md

-# Contributing to kubernetes-ei
+# Contributing to kubernetes-microgateway

 Kubernetes and Helm resources for WSO2 API Microgateway are open source, and we encourage contributions from our community.

 ## How you can Contribute